 Some reduction in Niagara Falls Transit service must be undertaken further to Public Health and provincial guidelines and in the best interest of operations and public safety:

-- Visit the Transit Routes page for information on our routes and schedules.
+- Visit the Transit Routes page for information on our routes and schedules, Effective Tuesday September 6th, 2022 peak routes will be in service.

-- Chair-A-Van will continue to reduce riders onboard for health & safety reasons.
+- Chair-A-Van may reduce riders onboard but will only do so as long as all requests for bookings can be accommodated.
 Please call St. John's Ambulance at 905-357-0122 for more information about how this affects you.

-- Niagara Region Transit is making temporary service changes, these changes are a result of impacts on service demands and resources due to COVID-19.
-All Niagara Region Transit routes will continue to operate with hourly or thirty-minute service depending on the route.
+- Niagara Region Transit routes will operate with hourly or thirty-minute service depending on the route.
 Please access regional transit information at Niagara Region Transit.

-- GO Bus & Train service has been modified due to COVID-19.
-Weekend train service to Niagara returned June 26, 2021.
+- Daily GO Bus & Train service has been modified due to COVID-19.
+Weekend train service has returned to Niagara.
 View the GO Train Service page for details.

-- View details about the Transit Recovery Plan starting on June 29th.
+- View details about our Transit Recovery Plan

 What is Niagara Falls Transit Services doing to protect Operators and riders?

 - Provincial guidance has removed the mandatory requirement but recommends that public transit users wear a mask or face covering while on a bus where physical distancing can be a challenge.

 - Niagara College student U-Passes are no longer valid, all NC college students are required to purchase ADULT pass products for both regional and city transit services.

 - ADULT and other passes for local transit services can be purchased at one of the City Outlets.

 - We continue to offer front door boarding for persons with disabilities - please indicate to your driver that you require ramp service or to board as per the Accessibility for Ontarians with Disabilities Act and Ontario Human Rights Code.
 Drivers have been issued gloves to secure any equipment onboard.
-They may provide you with a mask to wear if your mobility device requires securement and for them to work within your physical distance of 2 metres/6 feet.
+They may be wearing or can provide you with a mask to wear if your mobility device requires securement and for them to work within your physical distance of 2 metres/6 feet.